Jewish Genetic Conditions Are in Our DNA. They're Also in Our Power to Change.

 Dr. Wendy Chung, Chair of Pediatrics at Boston Children's Hospital

-Donations to the SLC1A4 Initiative are collected through Charityvest, a 501(c)(3) charitable platform, and are tax-deductible in the United States to the extent permitted by law.
-This structure allows funds to be directed to partnering academic institutions working on SLC1A4 Deficiency research, helping support the scientific and clinical work needed to advance treatment development.
+Donations to the SLC1A4 Initiative are collected through Boston Children's Hospital, a 501(c)(3) organization, and are tax-deductible in the United States to the extent permitted by law.